tslocke/hobocookbook/manual/lifecycles.markdown

  - `:new_key` -- generate a new lifecycle key for this record by setting the `key_timestamp` field to be the current time.

+ - `:keep_key` -- (new in v1.0.3).
+Normally, the lifecycle key is cleared on a transition to prevent replay vulnerabilities.
+If this option is set, the key is not cleared

  - `:user_becomes` -- the name of an attribute (typically a `belongs_to` relationship) that will set to the `acting_user`.

  - `:available_to` -- Specifies who is allowed access to the transition.
 This check is in addition to the precondition (`:if` or